howtographql/howtographql/content/backend/graphql-java/0-introduction.md

 ---
 title: Introduction
 description: This chapter provides a motivation for building a server with GraphQL and graphql-java
+question: Can a GraphQL server be implemented in any language?
+answers: ["Yes", "No, GraphQL is a JavaScript-only thing", "Yes, but only the Node.js implementation exists", "No, only statically typed languages are suitable"]
+correctAnswer: 0
 ---

 ### Motivation